Outlining the services we will provide

 If there is anything in this document that you are unsure about, please don’t hesitate to get in touch with us.

-Roots Contractor Insurance and Roots IR35 Status Services are trading styles of Roots Insurance Brokers Limited.
+Roots Contractor and Roots Contractor Insurance are trading styles of Roots Insurance Brokers Limited.

 Roots Insurance Brokers Limited is authorised and regulated by the Financial Conduct Authority (FCA).
 Our registered number is: 930814.